Motorcycle Road Rash

 Each year, thousands of people are injured in Connecticut motorcycle accidents.
 One of the most common injuries sustained in a motorcycle accident is road rash.
 This type of injury occurs when a biker or passenger receives abrasions from sliding across the pavement or being thrown from their bike.
 Even when a biker wears protective gear and operates his/her bike in a safe manner, motorcycle road rash can be unavoidable when a wreck happens.

-To learn more about motorcycle accident claims, fill out the Free Case Review form.
+To learn more about motorcycle accident claims, fill out the Free Case Evaluation form.

 Degrees of Road Rash Injuries

-Road rash can be classified into three categories, first degree road rash, second degree road rash and their degree road rash.
+Road rash can be classified into three categories, first-degree road rash, second-degree road rash and third-degree road rash.

-Second degree road rash occurs when the outer layer of the skin breaks.
-The underlying skin layers remain intact, which leaves little risk of the skin scarring.
+Second-degree road rash occurs when the outer layer of the skin breaks.
+The underlying skin layers remain intact, which leaves little risk of skin scarring.
 When scarring does occur, it tends to be minimal.